The First Line of (Legal) Defense: Cease & Desist Letters

 Conclusion

-If your issue is serious enough or gone on long enough, you should consider a cease and desist as an effective tool for enforcing your rights.
-When you wield cease and desist letters well, you'll begin to see and appreciate how effective they can be.
+If your issue is serious or expensive enough, you should consider a cease and desist as an effective tool for enforcing your rights.
+If you wield cease and desist letters well, it can really help move an issue towards a resolution.

 Comments